sudarshan2401/tp/docs/DeveloperGuide.md

 **MSS**

 1. User launches the app for the first time.
-2. EduTrack populates the app with sample data for a class.
+2. EduTrack populates the app with sample data.
-3. User accesses the sample data to see how the app works.

    Use case ends.